Are you considering LASIK but you’re filled with anxious

 LASIK prices may seem expensive at first glance.
 However, consumers should make sure they are comparing equivalent care and experience when doing their research for the right provider.
-In most cases, the price covers the initial consultation, top-notch facilities, and the highly qualified surgeons.
+In most cases, the price covers the initial consultation, top-notch facilities, and highly qualified surgeons.

 For most of our patients, LASIK pays for itself after a couple of years due to the savings on contact lenses, contact lens solutions, and new eyeglasses.

-Finding and comparing LASIK prices online is tricky because price tends to vary one provider to another.
+Finding and comparing LASIK prices online is tricky because price tends to vary from one provider to another.
 It is worth noting that variations in LASIK costs depend on the following:

 - The degree of vision correction that you need

 - The technology the surgeon decides to use